-Professionally installed, with a suitable flue or chimney, operated and maintained correctly, this appliance will not emit fumes into the dwelling.
-Occasional fumes when removing the ash and refueling may occur.
+Properly installed, with a suitable flue or chimney, operated and maintained correctly, this appliance will not emit fumes into the dwelling.
+Occasional fumes when de-ashing and refueling may occur.
 However, persistent fume emission is potentially dangerous and must be investigated by an approved/registered installer.